marcobambini/gravity/docs/string.md

 ### String

 Strings are an immutable sequence of characters.
 String literals can be surrounded with double or single quotes.
+Gravity supports UTF-8 strings and characters.
 ```swift
 	var a = "Hello World";  // double quotes
 	var b = 'Hello World';  // single quotes